The 5 Best Indian Beers to Have With Indian Food

 Updated: Jan 7

-Known for its diverse range of intricate ingredients, tongue tickling flavors, and health benefits, Indian food has become one of the world’s most popular cuisines.
-From London to Dubai, Bangkok toBrunswick, you can find an Indian restaurant just about anywhere these days.
+Known for its diverse range of intricate ingredients, tongue tickling flavors, & health benefits, Indian food has become one of the world’s most popular cuisines.
+From London to Dubai, Bangkok to Brunswick, you can find an Indian restaurant just about anywhere these days.

 One of the most popular and exported Indian beers globally, Kingfisher has been a favorite at Indian curry houses since the 1970s.
 The fresh clean taste of this brew goes great with a spicy tikka masala and butter chicken.
 Being India’s most popular regional beer of choice, Kingfisher can be found all over the country.

 Founded in 1989 by Lord Karan Bilimoria in the United Kingdom, Cobra has a gentle fizz and slight sweetness which pair perfectly with coconut flavored kormas & spicy Indian vindaloos, which makes it a local favorite at curry houses across the United Kingdom.
 Locals can find Cobra across popular Indian eateries in Central London and Indian neighborhoods such as Southall, Tooting, Wembley & East London's iconic Brick Lane known as Curry Mile.

 5) Bira 91

 Known as India's first craft brewery, Bira 91 offers a variety of differently brewed beers including a light, blonde, white, strong, and Indian Pale Ale (IPA).
 Brewed with wheat, barley & hops, the beers offered are seen as a trendy alternative to several of Indian's more traditional breweries with the beer segment.